The three habits of successful learners

 Swan and colleagues (2000) surveyed approximately 3,800 students enrolled in 264 online courses through the SUNY Learning Network.
 Of the 1,406 responses received, the researchers analyzed data associated with 73 courses for which there was a 40 percent response rate or greater.
 Among their findings were statistically significant correlations between student satisfaction and (a) perceived learning gains; (b) interaction with instructors; and (c) interaction with fellow students.
 Additionally, respondents who rated their own level of activity in online classes as high also tended to report higher levels of satisfaction.

-1) Devote sufficient time and effort.
-Time-on-task is a necessary--if insufficient--condition for learning (Gibbs 1999; Chickering and Gamson 1987; Bransford et al 2000).
+- Devote sufficient time and effort.
+Time-on-task is a necessary—if insufficient—condition for learning (Gibbs 1999; Chickering and Gamson 1987; Bransford et al 2000).
 Schedule several blocks of time during each week to study the text, to work on project assignments, and to read and contribute to discussions.

-2) Communicate effectively.
+- Communicate effectively.
 Post succinct, specific questions and comments with informative subject lines.
-Whenever appropriate, share questions and comments with the entire class (through text commenting or discussion forums) rather than using private email.
-Read the questions, comments, and replies of others.
-Compose project reports with the same care and skill that you’d hope your instructor or employer would devote to a letter of recommendation on your behalf.
+Whenever appropriate, share questions and comments with the entire class (through text commenting or discussion forums) rather than using private e-mail.
+Read others' questions and comments and replies.
+Compose project reports with the same care and skill that you would hope your instructor or employer would devote to a letter of recommendation on your behalf.
 Be civil.
 If frustrated or angry, wait until the next day to post a message.

-3) Approach learning reflectively.
-Be aware of your strengths and weakness as a learner.
-Students who develop strong “metacognitive” skills tend to be the most effective learners.
+- Approach learning reflectively.
+Be aware of your strengths and weaknesses as a learner.
+Students who develop strong "metacognitive" skills tend to be the most effective learners.
 Also, those who are able to relate what they learned to situations outside the classroom (real or virtual) are most likely to retain that knowledge (Bransford, J.D. et al 2000).

 Bransford, J. D. et al (Eds.)
 (2000) How People Learn: Brain, Mind, and Experience.
 Washington, DC: National Research Council.